Nascar vs F1 – What’s the Difference Between Formula One and Nascar?

 NASCAR vehicles are a modified version of a “stock” chassis from either Chevy, Ford, or Toyota.
 (Although it’s a largely American sport, Japanese cars like Toyota have been an integral part of the American car market since before NASCAR’s inception.)

 In Formula 1, however, teams have to build their own vehicle.
-F1 cars are optimized for the atmosphere, with sharp noses meant to slice through the air in order to reduce resistance.
+F1 cars are optimized for the atmosphere, with sharp noses meant to slice through the air to reduce resistance.
 They’re not pretty, and they certainly wouldn’t fit a family of four, but boy are they fast.

 Not that either kind of car is slow.
 The average speed of a Formula 1 car is 233 MPH, while a NASCAR vehicle is “only” 200 MPH.
 That ends up creating a little bit of the contrast between the strategy for driving in each kind of race, discussed below, but, especially as a live viewer, the 33 MPH difference doesn’t alter the effect of cars zooming past.